Type 2 diabetes in children

 After the diagnosis

-Your child's doctor will also check your child's A1C levels periodically.
+The American Academy of Pediatrics (AAP) recommends A1C testing every three months to ensure blood sugar level goals are met.
 Your child's target A1C goal may vary depending on his or her age and various other factors.
 Ask your doctor what your child's A1C target is.

 The American Diabetes Association has introduced a formula that translates the A1C into what's known as an estimated average glucose (eAG).
 The eAG more closely correlates with daily blood sugar readings.
 An A1C of 7 percent translates to an eAG of 154 mg/dL (8.5 mmol/L).
 That would mean that your child's average blood sugar levels are around 150 mg/dL (8.3 mmol/L) on most days.

 Compared with repeated daily blood sugar tests, A1C testing better indicates how well your child's diabetes treatment plan is working.
 An elevated A1C level may signal the need for a change in your child's insulin regimen or meal plan.